Skip to main content

 To view it, click Analytics > Reports > scroll to the Staff Payroll section > click Combined Payroll.

+This report is especially time saving if your employees teach classes, appointments and/or also happen to clock in.
 Its columns include Gross Revenue, Teacher Payout, # of Classes, # of Appointments, Appointments in Hours, and Hours Clocked In.

 Click the teacher's name for a detailed breakdown by Classes, Appointments and Clock-Ins.